Personal Finance Resources: Financial Education & Literacy

 We interviewed our Chief Information Security Officer to learn what his team does at the credit union and what members can do to keep themselves safe online.

-What is your role at the credit union?
+What is your role at PSECU?

 What are the most common cybersecurity scams that your team sees?

+Scammers are continuously evolving their tactics.
 While scams can be presented in many different ways, they’re often structured similarly.
 These are three scams that we’re currently seeing:

 • Verification code scams.
 A scammer gets ahold of your online account credentials, tries to log in, and when prompted to enter a verification code contacts you and coerces you into giving them that code.
 Once you do, they gain access to your account.